 Leadership Coordinating Council

 The Leadership Coordinating Council (LCC) was created in 2020 under revised Temple Bylaws.
 It is composed of representatives of Brotherhood, Beth El Women, and all committees and task forces from across the Temple community.
 Below is a list of current representatives.
 LCC meets 3-4 times each year, joined by a clergy representative, the executive director, and one or more Board officers.
 The Council forms an important conduit for dialogue, information, and exchange of best practices to ensure that our policies, investments, and activities best align with our needs.
-For additional information, reach out to Laurie Hepler, Chair of the Council.
+For additional information, reach out to Marla Becker, Chair of the Council.

 Mission Statement: